cverified/cbench/README.md

 | `fac3.c`  |     |   4 |
 | `fac4.c`  |     |   4 |

-The VeriFast contributions are in the repository [cbench-verifast](https://github.com/cverified/cbench-verifast).
+The VeriFast verifications are in the repository [cbench-verifast](https://github.com/cverified/cbench-verifast).